Lana Turner in popular culture: Depictions in art

 In 1962, writer Harold Robbins published the novel Where Love Has Gone, which was inspired by the scandal surrounding Turner after her daughter, Cheryl Crane, stabbed her lover, Johnny Stompanato, to death during a domestic struggle in their Beverly Hills home.
 A film adaptation of the novel was made in 1964.
 In response to the release of the novel and film, Turner told a journalist: "I suppose I'll be getting bugged by that question."
 The same year, poet Frank O'Hara wrote the poem "Lana Turner has collapsed" (1964), which was based on a headline he had seen stating that Turner had collapsed at a social gathering.

 In 1985, artist Andy Warhol produced a silkscreen print of Turner in her youth, and she was photographed by Warhol in Polaroid the same year; one Polaroid image from the shoot would later sell in auction for $3,750.

 Writer James Ellroy depicted Turner again (alongside Stompanato) in his 1990 novel L.A.
 Confidential (1990).
 Brenda Bakke went on to portray her in a scene of the 1997 film adaptation by director Curtis Hanson.
 Also in 1990, Turner was referenced on the rap section of Madonna's "Vogue" next to stars from the Golden Age era of Hollywood such as Rita Hayworth, Lauren Bacall, and Marilyn Monroe.
 Despite her recurring prevalence in popular culture, upon her death in 1995, writer and critic John Updike wrote in The New Yorker that Turner "was a faded period piece, an old-fashioned glamour queen whose fifty-four films, over four decades didn't amount, retrospectively to much ...
 As a performer, she was purely a studio-made product."

 21st century

 In 2002, Turner was commemorated by artist Eloy Torrez in an outdoor mural, Portrait of Hollywood, painted on the auditorium of Hollywood High School, her alma mater, alongside numerous other famous alumni.
-Beyoncé Knowles, as a member of Destiny’s Child, for awhile adopted a look and fashion sense reminiscent of Turner.
+Beyoncé Knowles, as a member of Destiny's Child, for a while adopted a look and fashion sense reminiscent of Turner.
 American singer-songwriter Elizabeth Grant (b.
 1985), better known as Lana Del Rey, devised her stage name inspired by Turner and the Ford Del Rey sedan.
 A 2011 article on Del Rey in The New Yorker described Turner as a "titan of red-lip, Old Hollywood glamour."